 Ahangama Beach on the South Coast

-We saw a lot of beaches and gradually found out that the best beaches exist in the east.
+We saw a lot of beaches and finally found out that the best beaches exist in the east.

-The rural East Coast has white, wide and undiscovered beaches, and it has a lot of them.
-You can almost have a beach on your own which is real luxury!
+The rural east has white, wide and undiscovered beaches, a lot of them.
+You can almost have a beach on your own which in these days is real luxury!

 Passekudah Bay: Maalu Maalu Resort beach

 View of Passekudah bay, East Coast of Sri Lanka

 Then there are the jungles.
 The inner part of Sri Lanka is mostly jungle, thick green jungle with lots of wildlife like monkeys, birds and elephants.
 There are so many different birds!
 You can hear their sounds best in early morning when it’s still misty before the heat takes in.

 Sri Lanka birdlife